-Our Thermal Sciences Practice provides rapid response expert analysis to investigate failures involving thermo-fluid systems, fires, and explosions in residential, commercial, industrial and transportation sectors.
-We have investigated and analyzed thousands of thermal incidents ranging from high loss disasters in the oil & gas sector and major wildland fires, to small insurance claims.
-Information gained from these analyses has allowed us to also assist clients in making their assets and products safer.
+Our Thermal Sciences Practice provides rapid response expert analysis to investigate failures involving thermo-fluid systems, fires, and explosions in industrial, residential, commercial, and transportation sectors.
+We have investigated and analyzed thousands of thermal incidents ranging from high loss accidents in the oil and gas sector and major wildland fires, to small insurance claims.
+Information gained from these analyses has allowed us to also assist clients in proactively making their assets and products safer.

-Our staff consisting of mechanical, chemical, fire protection, aeronautical & astronautical and nuclear engineers have assisted clients in assessing risk to, and from, their facilities, consumer product recalls, regulatory compliance and frequently provide expert testimony in domestic litigation and international arbitration.
-Our engineers use computational fluid dynamics, fire, and explosion modeling tools to supplement our analytical, experimental, and field-based activities.
-Preventive services include process safety hazard analysis for the chemical and oil & gas industries, fire protection engineering, product development support and dust explosion consulting.
+Our staff, consisting of mechanical, chemical, fire protection, aeronautical & astronautical and nuclear engineers, have assisted clients in assessing risk to, and from, their facilities, consumer product recalls, regulatory compliance and frequently provide expert testimony in domestic litigation and international arbitration.
+Our engineers use advanced computational fluid dynamics, fire, and explosion modeling tools to supplement our analytical, experimental, and field-based activities.
+Preventive services include process safety hazard analysis for the chemical, oil & gas, and semiconductor industries, fire protection engineering, product development support, risk-based asset management, and dust explosion consulting.

 In recent years, the Thermal Sciences Practice has developed tools to evaluate fire and explosion risks of lithium-ion batteries in applications including consumer products, vehicles, and grid-scale energy storage.
 We continue to be very active in wildland fire investigation and continue to assist our clients in making informed risk-based decisions related to their assets and wildfires.
+We have also developed analytical tools to assist utility clients assess the risk of ignition from their infrastructure.

-During the past year, our work in oil & gas exploration and production, liquefied natural gas and downstream oil & gas sectors has continued.
-Our work in fire detection and protection related issues remains robust, and our work in consumer product recall and international arbitration has grown.
+During the past year, we have continued to grow in our work in oil and gas exploration and production, liquefied natural gas and downstream oil & gas.
+Our work in fire detection and protection related issues has remained robust, and our work in consumer product recall and international arbitration has also grown.